-As a consequence, I encourage businesses to look at all aspects that shape their idea: brand theory, accelerated culture, trends, sector, gap analysis, audience, routes to market, proposition, positioning, packaging, presentation and pricing – leading to concept optimisation.
-Having what seems to be a unique idea is a fantastic start, but my proven process has been designed to determine the true potential of an idea, exploring also the opportunities for concept optimisation and future proofing.
+Typically, this includes all the aspects that can help them shape their idea: brand theory, accelerated culture, trends, sector, gap analysis, audience, proposition, positioning, packaging, presentation, pricing and routes to market, proposition – leading to concept optimisation.
+Having what seems to be a unique idea is a fantastic start, but my approach, which I’ve developed over many years can determine the true potential of an idea by exploring the opportunities for concept optimisation and future proofing.

 Today, no product sector is devoid of established products and whilst in the last Millennium there were numerous brands for whom there was no competition, that is no longer the case with every product having to compete to attract consumers, all of whom have a myriad of choice.
 To be successful in the 21st century, products and brands have to deliver benefits and an experience which is superior to existing products – only by doing so will your product be viewed as attractive by consumers and persuade retailers to delist an existing product and replace it with yours.